John Squire: Stone Roses reunion and Liam Gallagher partnership

 In March 2011, Brown and Squire met at the funeral of Mani's mother, leading to speculation that the band would reform.
 This was angrily denied at the time by Mani.
 However, on 18 October 2011, at London's Soho Hotel, the Stone Roses announced that they would reunite for the first time in fifteen years, playing three shows at Heaton Park, Manchester, on 29 and 30 June and 1 July 2012 as part of an extensive Reunion Tour, and on 2 December 2011 Brown and Squire performed together live for the first time since 1995.
 They joined Mick Jones from the Clash, the Farm and Pete Wylie at the Manchester Ritz in aid of the Justice for Hillsborough campaign.
 They performed "Elizabeth My Dear" as a duo before being joined by Mick Jones and the Farm for renditions of the Clash's "Bankrobber" and "Armagideon Time" with Ian Brown taking on lead vocals for the three songs.
 The Stone Roses played a European tour in the summer of 2012.
 The band played around the world, playing their last concert in 2017.
 Squire then returned to painting.
 In a 2019 interview he said he had written and recorded some songs but only his wife had heard them.

-On 3 and 4 June 2022, Squire made his first stage appearances in five years at the encore of Liam Gallagher's two Knebworth House concerts, as a guest guitarist on the song "Champagne Supernova".
+On 3 and 4 June 2022, Squire made his first stage appearances in five years at the encore of Liam Gallagher's two Knebworth Park concerts, as a guest guitarist on the song "Champagne Supernova".
 These mirrored the guest appearances he had previously made at Oasis' record-breaking Knebworth shows in 1996.

+In late 2023, Squire started working with Gallagher on the album Liam Gallagher & John Squire, which they released on 1 March 2024.
+Their number one album had been preceded by the singles "Just Another Rainbow" (peaking at number sixteen in the UK Singles Chart) the second single "Mars to Liverpool" they performed live on ITV on The Jonathan Ross Show which aired 9 March.
+Squire and Gallagher announced their debut tour, on 26 January 2024, with sell out performances in Leeds, Glasgow, Manchester, Newcastle, London and Dublin.

+Personal life

+Squire is married to Sophie Upton, with whom he has three children.
+He also has three children from a previous relationship.
+Squire and Upton live on a farm in rural Cheshire.